IBM/super/README.md

 [<img align="right" src="docs/examples/images/runvis2.png"
 height="104">](docs/examples/example2.md)

-For example, say you want to **copy a set of files** from one place in the Cloud to another.
-A quick `super run` can make this happen:
+For example, Super can **copy a set of files** from one place in the Cloud to another.

 ```sh
 super run -- cp /s3/ibm/default/src/foo*.txt /s3/aws/dst
 ```

-Behind the scenes, Super spawns Cloud Compute to mediate the transfer from one Data location to another.
-If it recognizes that the ["glob"](https://en.wikipedia.org/wiki/Glob_(programming)) pattern `foo*.txt` matches 5 files, it will spawn around 5 Cloud jobs.
+Behind the scenes, Super spawns Cloud Compute to mediate the Cloud-to-Cloud data transfer.
+Thus, if the given ["glob"](https://en.wikipedia.org/wiki/Glob_(programming)) pattern `foo*.txt` matches 5 files, it will spawn between 1 to 5 Cloud jobs, and deal with the set up and shutdown, with granting each job the least privilege needed to transfer the subset of those matched files assigned to it, and more!

-> There is no need to code to the Cloud API of the week to make any of
-> this happen.

 Because Super intelligently parses out your command line, it can automatically inject progress trackers.
 Super can **track the progress